 17. Look for Changes in a Container

-Often the slightest misconfiguration may lead to unwanted problems and take hours to debug.
-The docker diff command comes to handy in many such cases.
+Often, the slightest misconfiguration may lead to unwanted problems and take hours to debug.
+The docker diff command comes in handy in many such cases.
 You can use it to inspect any change in the filesystem of your container.

 $ docker diff CONTAINER_ID

-So if you know for sure that a certain container is entirely healthy, you can use this command once in a while for viewing the changes in this container’s filesystem.
+So, if you know for sure that a certain container is entirely healthy, you can use this command once in a while to view the changes in this container’s filesystem.

 18. Creating a New Image from Modified Containers